Farewell Messages for a Colleague That's Leaving the Company

 - Dear [insert co-worker's name], I wish I could stay with you here, but since I couldn’t, I decided to write you this short note to bid farewell.
 The only thing I’ll miss about you is the latest gossip involving what’s going on in the office.

 - Second only to deciding to be my friend, moving on up is the best choice you've ever made, you old dog!
 Let's get beers soon and celebrate this big change.

 - You leaving is that absolute worst.
 How am I supposed to find another person who is as wonderful to work with as you?
 You raised the bar too high!

-- Clearly the reason that I’m leaving is so that I don't hinder the chances of those who are due for promotion.
+- Clearly, the reason that I’m leaving is so that I don't hinder the chances of those who are due for a promotion.
 But you’re aware of the fact that if I stay, the management can’t leave me to promote average coworker like you.
 Step your game up, and take my job!
 Goodbye, mate!

 - You’re moving away; this office is going nowhere.
 However, if you need someone to help proofread your work, don’t hesitate to get in touch with us.
 Here’s wishing you the best of goodbyes!